21 Perfect Things to Do in Tuscaloosa, Alabama (+ Travel Guide!)

 Through the years, it was also used as a faculty residence and housed the Gorgas family from 1879 to 1953.

-Today, this beautiful building still stands (having survived the campus Civil War burning in the 1800) and it houses 19th century artifacts that help gives you an idea of the university’s history and that of its residents during that period in America.
+Inside, you’ll encounter 19th-century artifacts that help give you an idea of the university’s history and that of its residents during that period in America.

-The museum is open Mondays to Fridays (except university holidays) and it’s a nice way to have an on-campus date between classes or while you’re visiting Tuscaloosa.
+The museum is open Mondays to Fridays (except university holidays), and it’s a nice way to have an on-campus date between classes or while you’re visiting Tuscaloosa.

-17. Walk Hand in Hand Through the University of Alabama Arboretum
+18. Walk Hand in Hand Through the University of Alabama Arboretum

 A copper sign made to look like a tree at the University of Alabama Arboretum